Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Introduction

 \section{Introduction}

-Hidden Markov model (HMM) \citep{baum1966statistical} is a widespread model with applications in many areas, such as finance, natural language processing and biology.
+The hidden Markov model (HMM), introduced by \citet{baum1966statistical}, has found widespread applications across diverse fields.
+These include finance \citep{Hassan2005-ss, Mamon2014-bh}, natural language processing \citep{Zhou2001-sb, Stratos2016-wv}, and medicine \citep{Shirley2010-bf, Scott2005-ar}.
 An HMM is a stochastic probabilistic model for sequential or time series data that assumes that the underlying dynamics of the data are governed by a Markov chain. \citep{knoll2016using}.

-The Baum-Welch algorithm \citep{baum1970maximization}, which is a special case of expectation–maximization (EM) algorithm \citep{EM} based on maximum likelihood estimation (MLE), is a popular approach for inferring the parameters of the HMM.
-However, the EM algorithm requires large number of iterations until the parameter estimates converge--which has a large computational cost, especially for large-scale time series data--and can easily get trapped in local optima.
-In order to overcome these issues especially for large, high dimensional time series, \cite{hsu2012spectral} proposed a spectral learning, i.e. method of moments (MOM), algorithm for HMMs (SHMM) with attractive theoretical properties.
-However, the finite sample size behavior of the algorithm was not well-characterized.
-Later, \cite{rodu2014spectral} improved the spectral estimation algorithm and extended it to HMMs with high-dimensional and continuously-distributed output, but again did not address finite sample properties.
-In this manuscript, we provide a theoretical discussion of the finite sample behavior of SHMM algorithms.
+A widely adopted method for inferring HMM parameters is the Baum-Welch algorithm \citep{baum1970maximization}.
+This algorithm is a special case of the expectation maximization (EM) algorithm \citep{Dempster1977-kw}, grounded in maximum likelihood estimation (MLE).
+However, the E-M algorithm can require a large number of iterations until the parameter estimates converge--which has a large computational cost, especially for large-scale time series data--and can easily get trapped in local optima.
+To address these issues, particularly for large, high-dimensional time series, \citet{hsu2012spectral} proposed a spectral learning algorithm for HMMs (SHMM).
+This algorithm, based on the method of moments (MOM), offers attractive theoretical properties.
+However, the asymptotic error distribution of the algorithm was not well characterized.
+Later, \cite{rodu2014spectral} improved and extended the spectral estimation algorithm to HMMs with high-dimensional, continuously distributed output, but again did not address the asymptotic error distribution.
+In this manuscript, we provide a theoretical discussion of the asymptotic error behavior of SHMM algorithms.

-In addition to providing theorems related to the finite sample bevior of SHMMs, we provide a novel improvement to the SHMM family of algorithms.
+In addition to investigating the asymptotic error distribution, we provide a novel improvement to the SHMM family of algorithms.
 Our improvement is motivated from an extensive simulation study of the methods proposed in \cite{hsu2012spectral} and \cite{rodu2014spectral}.
 We found that spectral estimation does not provide stable results under the low signal-noise ratio setting.
-We propose a new spectral estimation method, the projected SHMM (PSHMM), that leverages a novel regularization technique that we call 'projection-onto-simplex' regularization.
+We propose a new spectral estimation method, the projected SHMM (PSHMM), that leverages a novel regularization technique that we call `projection-onto-simplex' regularization.
 The PSHMM largely retains the computational advantages of SHMM methods without sacrificing accuracy.